Anıtlı, Midyat: Mor Sobo

 The Church of Mor Sobo is the largest church in Ḥāḥ and is believed to originate from the 5th century.
 On the north side of the church is a small chapel dedicated to "Mor Samuel", aligning with the story of the Life of Samuel where the inhabitants built a monastery in the name of the Persian prince Sovo (who was martyred for his Christian faith).
 The church was destroyed by Timur in the 14th century, and it is not clear when it was originally built.
 Architectural evidence suggests that the church was built during the 6th century, having had major renovations in the 8th century after a series of earthquakes.
-Before it's destruction, it was the largest church in Tur Abdin, acting as a prototype for other churches to follow from.
+Before its destruction, it was the largest church in Tur Abdin, acting as a prototype for other churches to follow from.

 Others

 Other Syriac Christian establishments in Ḥāḥ include the Monastery of Mar Sarjis, the Monastery of Mort Maryam Magdloyto, and the Monastery of Mor Yuhannon (Palmer suggests that the monastery was also dedicated to the Virgin Mary).
 Gertrude Bell had taken notes on Mort Maryam Magdloyto, but they were never published.
 The monastery is linked to the 7th and 8th centuries due to the presence of a winged palmette ornament, which was traced back to the Umayyad Caliphate.